Jelly MDHV

 How long do I have to file a motorcycle accident lawsuit?

-In Florida, vehicular accidents have a statute of limitation of two years from the date of the accident.
-This means you have two years to file a lawsuit against the at-fault party.
+In Florida, the statute of limitation for vehicular accidents is two years from the date of the accident.
+You have two years to file a lawsuit against the at-fault party.

 How much does a motorcycle accident lawyer cost?

 There is no set fee for representing clients in a motorcycle accident lawsuit.
-However, the Lytal, Reiter, Smith, Ivey & Fronrath contingency fee structure ensures that we only receive a payment if we win your lawsuit and recover compensation for you.
+However, the Lytal, Reiter, Smith, Ivey & Fronrath contingency fee structure ensures that we only receive a payment if we win your lawsuit and recover your compensation.

-This means that there is no risk in hiring us to represent you.
+This means that we won’t be able to hire us to represent you.
 We only get paid if you’re compensated for your injuries.
-We never ask for payment out of pocket.
+We never ask for out-of-pocket payments.

 What if I was partially to blame for my motorcycle accident?

-It’s possible you were partially to blame for your accident if you weren’t wearing a helmet, weren’t paying attention to the road, didn’t have the right insurance, or didn’t follow traffic laws.
+It’s possible you were partially to blame for your accident if you weren’t wearing a helmet, paying attention to the road, not having the right insurance, or following traffic laws.
 This may affect how much compensation you can get in your lawsuit.

 Florida is a comparative negligence state.
 This means that you can still collect compensation even if you were partially to blame for your accident.
 Your compensation will be reduced depending on how much fault is attributed to you compared to the other parties involved in the collision.